 Server you are connected is using security certificate [Error Fixed]

-The error message ‘The server you are connected to is using a security certificate that cannot be verified’ is often caused by network and connectivity problems likely due to hostname errors.
-While using Microsoft Outlook 2010 or 2013, you might get this error if the mail server credentials that you entered are not correct.
+The error message ‘The server you are connected to is using a security certificate that cannot be verified’ is often caused by network and connectivity problems, likely due to hostname errors.
+While using Microsoft Outlook 2010 or 2013, you might get this error if the mail server credentials you entered are not correct.

 Server you are connected is using security certificate